ieiei/ianvei/rust-for-rustaceans/9 UNSAFE CODE.md

 Listing 9-10: The implementations of both *Foo* and *Bar* dictate whether this code should compile

 Again, without knowing the definitions of Foo and Bar, can you say whether this code should compile or not?
-Let’s consider what happens if
- Foo implements Drop but Bar does not, since that’s the most interesting case.
+Let’s consider what happens if Foo implements Drop but Bar does not, since that’s the most interesting case.
 Usually, when a Bar goes out of scope, or otherwise gets dropped, it’ll still have to drop Foo, which in turn means that the code should be rejected for the same reason as before: Foo::drop might access the reference to x.
 However, Bar may not contain a Foo directly at all, but instead just a PhantomData<Foo<'a>> or a &'static Foo<'a>, in which case the code is actually okay—even though the Bar is dropped, Foo::drop is never invoked, and the reference to x is never accessed.
 This is the kind of code we want the compiler to accept because a human will be able to identify that it’s okay, even if the compiler finds it dif- ficult to detect that this is the case.

 The logic we’ve just walked through is the drop check.
 Normally it doesn’t affect unsafe code too much as its default behavior matches user expectations, with one major exception: dangling generic parameters.

-Unsafe Code **161**

-**162** Chapter 9

 **N O T E**